space

 Understanding this, you can then see that all those erotic feelings you have are the “natural” way to avoid dealing with your painful emotions by pretending the needs are fulfilled.
 So, in the end, these sexual feelings don’t do anything for you except keep you stuck in unconscious frustration.

-But even if you have discovered this fact intellectually, the mere knowledge of it doesn’t resolve the unconscious desire.
-Only by speaking about your feelings and desires within the psychotherapy will you be able to face your deepest pain honestly and let the light and air get to your unconscious frustration, so that it can heal.
+Even if you have discovered this fact intellectually, the mere knowledge of it doesn’t resolve the unconscious desire for “love.”
+Only by speaking about your feelings and desires within the psychotherapy, being taught about the futility of your desires, and then experiencing the frustration of learning that sexual feelings for your psychotherapist are really an illusion will you be able to face your deepest pain honestly and let the light and air get to your unconscious frustration, so that it can heal.

 Back to the list of questions